sushnag22/Data-Compressor/README.md

-# Data Compression using Huffman Coding Technique
+# Data Compression and Decompression using Huffman Coding Technique

 ## Data Compression